janejuenyang/persist/respond.md

 *Note*: federal employees must exhaust their administrative remedies before going to court.

 ## Class Actions
+* **Employees Targeted for DEI Activities**: [ACLU-DC, Lieff Cabraser Heimann & Bernstein, LLP; Kalijarvi, Chuzi, Newman & Fitch PC; and Democracy Forward](https://www.acludc.org/en/press-releases/federal-employees-file-class-action-complaint-against-trump-administration-0): Workers fired (or RIFed or placed on leave or subjected to any other adverse action) for their association (past or present) with DEI, ACLU-DC is putting together a DEI discrimination/retaliation case.
+Can reach out to ACLU's co-counsel for intake at Lieff Cabraser (law firm): DEIworker@LCHB.com

+* **Probationary Employees**

+    * [U.S. District Court of Maryland](https://www.courtlistener.com/docket/69714275/maryland-v-united-states-department-of-agriculture/): 20-state lawsuit against the Trump administration’s mass firing of probationary federal workers.
+Covers Arizona, California, Colorado, Connecticut, Delaware, District Of Columbia, Hawaii,Illinois, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, and Wisconsin.

+    * [U.S. District Court of Northern California](https://www.courtlistener.com/docket/69655364/american-federation-of-government-employees-afl-cio-v-united-states/): On Feb.
+19, AFGE, AFGE Local 1216, AFSCME, United Nurses Associations of California/Union of Health Care Professionals filed a complaint in the U.S. District Court, Northern District of California, San Francisco Division, challenging the mass firings of federal probationary employees in violation of the Constitution and APA.
+Covers Veterans Affairs, Agriculture, Defense, Energy, the Interior and Treasury.

     * [Democracy Forward: Federal Workers File Class-Wide Complaint Challenging Mass Terminations with Office of Special Counsel](https://democracyforward.org/updates/federal-workers-file-class-wide-complaint-challenging-mass-terminations-with-office-of-special-counsel/): Democracy Forward is working with the [Alden Law Group](https://www.employmentlawfederal.com/).
 Email Consultation@AldenLG.com.

     * [James & Hoffman](https://www.jamhoff.com/) is exploring filing class or group claims on behalf of probationary employees affected by mass terminations.
 If people are interested in participating, they can send an email to inquiries@jamhoff.com.
 It would be helpful for them to include this information: (1) the name of the agency; (2) a copy of the termination notice; (3) whether the employee is part of a union bargaining unit, if they know.

+* **Reduction-in-Force (RIFed)**: tbd

 ## Federal Employment Lawyers
 *Disclaimer*: this is a list of lawyers I've collected from various threads.
 I have not vetted them.